raylene-gsa/technology-modernization-fund/_pages/board.md

 Members serve to provide funding recommendations and monitor progress and performance of approved modernization projects.

 The TMF Board is made up of 8 voting members:
-- The Administrator of the Office of E-Government (Deputy Federal Chief Information Officer)
+- The Administrator of the Office of E-Government (Federal Chief Information Officer)
 - A senior official from the U.S. General Services Administration (GSA) with technical expertise in information technology development
 - A member of the Department of Homeland Security’s (DHS) National Protection and Programs Directorate (NPPD)
 - Five employees of the Federal Government primarily having technical expertise in information technology development, financial management, cybersecurity and privacy, and acquisition